Composting of Human Bodies

 Memorandum of Opposition

-The above-referenced bill seeks to add composting, or “natural organic reduction” (bill language) to the approved methods in New York State for the disposition of human remains.
+The above-referenced bill seeks to add composting, or “natural organic reduction,” to the approved methods in New York State for the disposition of human remains.

 The New York State Catholic Conference opposes this bill.

-The Church’s reverence for the sacredness of the human body and its dignity arises out of concern for both the body’s natural and supernatural properties.
+Like many faith traditions, the Catholic Church’s reverence for the sacredness of the human body and its dignity arises out of concern for both the body’s natural and supernatural properties.
 It is therefore essential that the body of a deceased person be treated with reverence and respect.
-A process whereby the “remains shall be pulverized until no single fragment is recognizable as skeletal tissue” (bill language), thereby “naturally converting human remains to soil” (sponsor’s memorandum), to be scattered “in a designated scattering garden or area in a cemetery” (bill language) fails to sufficiently respect the dignity due the deceased.
+A process whereby human remains are composted and scattered “in a designated scattering garden or area in a cemetery” (bill language) fails to sufficiently respect the dignity due the deceased.